mercadopago/devsite-docs/guides/online-payments/subscriptions/integration.en.md

 Along with the frequency, they define the installment cycle that a subscription will have.
 For example, if every fifteen days you need to generate an instalment to be charged it would look like this: `auto_recurring.frequency`: 15 y `auto_recurring.frequency_type`: days |
 `auto_recurring.transaction_amount` | If we indicate the amount, it is fixed.
 If this field is blank, it is understood as a variable amount.
 A maximum of two decimals separated by a period is allowed. |
 `auto_recurring.currency_id (required)` | Identifies the currency that corresponds to the country. |
 `auto_recurring.repetitions` | Indicates if the subscription will have a limit.
-If not specified there is no limit.
+If not specified, there is no limit.
 This limit is related to `auto_recurring.frequency` y `auto_recurring.frequency_type`. |
 `auto_recurring.free_trial.frequency` | Defines an initial test period and delays the first collection.
-Indicates the length of time that the service will not be charged for based on the type of frequency.
+Indicates the length of time that the service will not be charged, for based on the type of frequency.
 It must be consistent with `auto_recurring.frequency` |
 `auto_recurring.free_trial.frequency_type` | Indicates the number of installments that will not be charged for the service.
 It must be consistent with `auto_recurring.frequency_type` |

 #### Response